Tour to Thailand and Myanmar

 - English-speaking local guide in each city

-- Bottled water on coach during transfer
+- Bottled water on the coach during transfers

 - Government taxes and service charges